layal11/Flutter/README.md

         }

 ## trigger Provider in StatefullWidget
-    - change StatefullWidget to => ConsumerStatefulWidget
+    - change 'StatefullWidget' to => ConsumerStatefulWidget
-    - in the second class change State to => ConsumerState class _ScreensState extends ConsumerState<TabsScreen> {
+    - in the second class change 'State' to => ConsumerState class _ScreensState extends ConsumerState<TabsScreen> {
         return Column();
         }